 To equalize the run time of all boilers on the Cascade, the firing sequence will automatically be changed at set intervals.

-The sequence will be changed once every 24 hours.
-The switching on/off sequence will be as follows:
+For the first 24 hours after initializing the Cascade, the sequence will be changed every hour.
+After that the sequence will be changed once every 24 hours.
+The switching on/off sequence